CMB spectral distortions as solutions to the Boltzmann equations: Summary

 \section{Summary}

 The second order temperature perturbations are momentum dependent in contrast to zeroth and first order.
 The momentum is usually integrated to obtain the second order brightness perturbations so that non-trivial configurations in the momentum spectrum has not been analyzed.
-In this paper, we explicitly wrote the second order Boltzmann equation for the Planck distribution function with a momentum dependent temperature and showed that such a dependence is separated into two ``linearly independent'' functions with corresponding parameters.
-One of them is understood as the fluctuations of the local blackbodies, and we derived the evolution equation for the acoustic temperature rise in a explicit way.
-Another is the form of well known $y$ distortion which arise from Silk damping.
-We derived the exact evolution equation of the distortion and combine it with the homogenous component coming from the other thermal history.
+In this paper, we explicitly wrote the second order Boltzmann equation for the Planck distribution function with a momentum dependent temperature and showed that such dependence is separated into two ``linearly independent'' functions with corresponding parameters.
+One of them is understood as the fluctuations of the local blackbodies.
+Another is the form of well known $y$ distortion which arises from Silk damping.
+We derived the exact evolution equation of the distortion and combined it with the homogeneous component coming from the other thermal history.
 On the other hand, we also showed that the formation of the spectral $\mu$ distortion is not understood in our framework.
 The $\mu$ is a result of the frequent momentum transfer, and the momentum independent ansatz does not work to explain the generation.
-In the last section, we also discussed the potential to extend our method to higher order.
+In the last section, we also discussed the potential to extend our method to a higher order.
 In our cases, the linearity of the distribution functions in the collision terms is crucial.
 As an example, we investigated the cubic order Boltzmann equations.
 We derived the cubic order Thomson terms and linear Kompaneets terms, and newly define the higher order $y$ distortion to make the equations closed.
 We also showed that the mode coupling arises as in the case with $y$ distortions, and found linear SZ effects.
-The above method has potential for applying to wider classes of non-equilibrium physics or non-linear problems.
-The basis functions may have the different forms depending on concrete collision terms; however several classes can be solved systematically as we have shown in this paper.
-For example, the Maxwell-Boltzmann distribution functions with several orders of the spectral distortions may be another window for the analysis of large scale structure, and Boltzmann equations for the massive neutrino might be solved in the same manner.
+The above method has a potential for applying to broader classes of non-equilibrium physics or non-linear problems.
+The basis functions may have the different forms depending on concrete collision terms; however several classes may be solved as we have shown in this paper.
+For example, the Maxwell-Boltzmann distribution functions with several orders of the spectral distortions may be another window for the analysis of large-scale structure, and Boltzmann equations for the massive neutrino might be solved in the same manner.

 \acknowledgments